Silence and Solitude: Escaping Information Overload

 Beyond the office, quiet is becoming more than a lack of noise, it’s evolving into a luxury good.
 For example, VisitScotland has begun attracting tourists by touting quiet, and Paris’ high-end décor show, Maison et Objet, recently celebrated décor — from vases to furniture — designed to create quiet spaces.

-For consumers struggling to approach the digital noise more mindfully, there’s even startup Watermelon Sugar, whose app lets you visualise yourself as a digital being, growing hairy and misshapen if you gorge on too much digital information.
+For consumers struggling to approach the digital noise more mindfully, there’s even startup, Watermelon Sugar, whose app lets you visualize yourself as a digital being, growing hairy and misshapen if you gorge on too much digital information.